Yarden-zamir/me/Pipes.md

 - -/ is ordered pipe split operator, will create a pipe for each item in 'it' but will wait for the previous pipe to finish before starting the next one
 - -\\ ordered reversed split operator
 - |- is a pipe join operator, will join all pipes on the left side into one pipe.
 Await all.
 Collect
-- ; is a pipe seal # maybe not needed
 - -|| is a pipe enu

 ---